olanuges90/ci-cd-flask-app/README.md

-# Containerizing a Python Flask App With Docker and Deploy on AWS Using Amazon ECS, API Gateway and Elastic load balancer (ELB)
+# Containerized a Python Flask Application on AWS using GitHub ACtions for Continuous Integration/Continuous Development and monitoring using Cloudwatch Metrics

 ## Project Overview